csin16/CheynePaulSincioco-Sincioco-Cheyne-Paul-DG.--PA_1/README.md

 3. __UNPACKING LIST PROBLEM: Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.__

-__Code Description__: This problem shows the use of a list.
+__Description__: This problem shows the use of a list.
 The code used was .split() in order to separate each number, and .sort () to arrange them.
 Then, the output was arranged by first, middle, and last.

 __Example:__
 ```